getgauge/gauge/CONTRIBUTING.md

 There are issues of varying levels across all Gauge repositories.
 All issues that need to be addressed are tagged as _'Help Needed'_.
 One easy way to get started is to pick a small bug to fix.
 These have been tagged as _'Easy Picks'_.

-If you need help in getting started with contribution, feel free to reach out on the [Google Groups](https://groups.google.com/forum/#!forum/getgauge) or [Spectrum](https://spectrum.chat/gauge).
+If you need help in getting started with contribution, feel free to reach out on [Discussions](https://github.com/getgauge/gauge/discussions)

 ### Gauge Core v/s Plugins